busterbenson/buster-wiki/content/projects/book/subscribe-thankyou.md

 draft = false
 +++

+### Check your email

 You should be receiving an email confirmation shortly with the free chapter to download.
 If you like it, I do hope you'll [buy the book](/whyareweyelling) from your favorite book store.

-If you send me a copy of the receipt, I'll send you some extra bonus stuff as well ([instructions here](/whyareweyelling)).
+### A small favor

-In the meantime, if you use Goodreads, could you do me a quick favor and mark **[Why Are We Yelling](https://www.goodreads.com/book/show/44279111-why-are-we-yelling?ac=1&from_search=true)** as a book you "Want to Read" or are "Currently Reading"?
+If you use [Goodreads](https://www.goodreads.com/book/show/44279111-why-are-we-yelling), could you [head over there](https://www.goodreads.com/book/show/44279111-why-are-we-yelling) and mark **[Why Are We Yelling](https://www.goodreads.com/book/show/44279111-why-are-we-yelling)** as a book you "Want to Read" or are "Currently Reading"?
 It'll help others discover the book!

-Thank you!